Classifying complements for Hopf algebras and Lie algebras: Outlooks and open problems

 \section{Outlooks and open problems}

-\selabel{probnoi} In this paper we solve the problem of classifying all complements of a subobject $A$ of $E$ for the category of Lie algebras and Hopf algebras.
-The common tool used is the bicrossed product introduced by Takeuchi for groups and generalized by Majid for Hopf algebras and Lie algebras.
-These cases were also the source of inspiration for the introduction of the bicrossed product for other fields of mathematics like: algebras, $C^*$-algebras or von Neumann algebras, coalgebras, Lie groups, locally compact groups or locally compact quantum groups, groupoids or quantum grupoids, multiplier Hopf algebras, etc. Thus, all the results proven in this paper can serve as a model for obtaining similar answers for the (CCP) problem in all the fields mentioned above.
-Another direction for further study is given by the following two open questions:
+\selabel{probnoi} In this paper we solve the (CCP) for the category of Lie algebras and Hopf algebras respectively.
+The common tool used is the bicrossed product construction.
+All the results proven above can serve as a model for obtaining similar theories for the (CCP) in other categories $\Cc$ where the bicrossed product was introduced, such as: (co)algebras, $C^*$-algebras or von Neumann algebras, Lie groups, locally compact groups or locally compact quantum groups, groupoids or quantum grupoids, multiplier Hopf algebras, etc. Another direction for further inquiry is given by the following three open questions related to the results of this work:

-\textbf{Question 1:} \emph{Let $\sigma : H \ot H \to H \to k$ be a normalized Sweedler cocycle and $H_{\sigma}$ be Doi's \cite{Doi} deformation of the Hopf algebra $H$.
-Does there exist a Hopf algebra $A$, a matched pair of Hopf algebras $(A, H, \triangleleft, \triangleright)$ and a deformation map $r : H \to A$ such that $H_{\sigma} = H_r$, where $H_r$ is the $r$-deformation of $H$ in the sense of \thref{deformatANM}?}
+\textbf{Question 1:} \emph{Let $\tau : H \ot H \to k$ be a normalized Sweedler cocycle and $H_{\tau}$ be Doi's \cite{Doi} deformation of the Hopf algebra $H$.
+Does there exist a Hopf algebra $A$, a matched pair of Hopf algebras $(A, H, \triangleleft, \triangleright)$ and a deformation map $r : H \to A$ such that $H_{\tau} = H_r$, where $H_r$ is the $r$-deformation of $H$ in the sense of \thref{deformatANM}?}

 Having in mind \thref{clasformelor} it is natural to ask:

 \textbf{Question 2:} \emph{Does there exist an example of an extension of finite dimensional Hopf algebras $A \subset E$ having an infinite factorization index $[E : A]^f$?}